-How to steam clean a mattress – 7 steps to a simple clean
+How to steam clean a mattress – and keep it cleaner for longer

 Mattress cleaning is one task many of us try to avoid.
-Stripping the bed, vacuuming, and covering the mattress with baking soda is a messy, time-consuming chore that while necessary, is up there with the worst household chores.
+Stripping the bed, vacuuming, and covering the mattress with baking soda is a messy, time-consuming chore that, while necessary, is never a particularly enjoyable undertaking.

-The good news is there is one way to make cleaning a mattress simpler that doesn't sacrifice cleanliness: setting your steam cleaner on it.
+The good news is there is one way to make cleaning a mattress simpler that doesn't sacrifice cleanliness or create mess: setting your steam cleaner on it.

 Here, professional cleaners share the steps to steam clean a mattress and kill bacteria while freshening up your sleep space superbly, plus what to avoid to prevent damaging this important investment.